connellr023/transient-os/README.md

 - **Preemptive Round-Robin Scheduling**: Ensures fair CPU time distribution among threads with configurable time quantums.
 - **System Calls**: Provides essential system calls for memory management and thread control.
 - **Memory Management**: No virtual memory with paging and heap allocation.
-- **Thread Management**: All threads, including the kernel, run at EL1.
-All threads run on a single core.
+- **Thread Management**: User and kernel-mode threads with no parent-child relationship.
 - **Utilities**:
   - `Mutex`: Class that provides a way to create mutual exclusion locks.
   - `MutexLockGuard`: Class that provides a way to create mutual exclusion blocks of code.